B-2 Spirit performs flyover for the 133rd Rose Parade

 |2

-This work, B-2 Spirit performs flyover for the 133rd Rose Parade [Image 4 of 4], by TSgt Dylan Nuckolls, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-2 Spirit performs flyover for the 133rd Rose Parade, by TSgt Dylan Nuckolls, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT